 The result of the stress test should not contain reporting of the post-stress SCR.

+EIOPA should in its communications put more emphasis on the theoretical nature of the stresses and on the fact that the exercise comes on top of the already extremely conservative design of the prudential framework.

 Arguments supporting the position

+The main focus of the stress test exercise is for supervisors to identify the potential systemic impact of theoretical shocks.
+This objective in itself does not justify not trigger any need for publication of individual company results.

 Publication of stress testing for individual firms is required as part of the SFCR, albeit with a different purpose and different scenarios.

 Publication of the post-shock SCR represents a stress-on-a-stress situation and would represent an overly negative picture of the risks facing insurers.

+Any analysis of an undertaking’s post-stress capital position must focus on the MCR, not the SCR, as this represents the level of capital required to continue writing business.

 Potential proposal by Insurance Europe